Frequently Asked Questions

 Who is eligible to join Club Sports at Cal Poly?

-All fully matriculated undergraduate students registered for at least twelve credit hours at Cal Poly State University and all faculty and staff are eligible to join any club.
-Graduate students, faculty, and/or staff may be restricted from league or association competition.
+All matriculated students enrolled at Cal Poly State University are eligible to join any club.
+Graduate students may be restricted from league or association competitions.
 A member is not eligible to practice or compete until the membership registration process has been complete.

 How do I become a part of a club?

 Interested students should contact individual team representatives for more information on each club.
-Contact information can be found here.
+Contact information can be found on Cal Poly Now.

 What is the difference between a Club Sports and a varsity athletic team?